wahyd4/aria2-ariang-docker/README.md

 ### Supported Environment Variables

-  * ENABLE_AUTH whether to enable Basic auth
+  * `ENABLE_AUTH` whether to enable Basic auth
-  * ENABLE_RCLONE whether to disable Rclone, if you running this container offline or do not have stable connection to Github, please set to `false`
+  * `ENABLE_RCLONE` whether to disable Rclone, if you running this container offline or do not have stable connection to Github, please set to `false`
-  * ARIA2_USER Basic Auth username, Rclone GUI uses it as well.
+  * `ARIA2_USER` Basic Auth username, Rclone GUI uses it as well.
-  * ARIA2_PWD Basic Auth password, Rclone GUI uses it as well.
+  * `ARIA2_PWD` Basic Auth password, Rclone GUI uses it as well.
-  * ARIA2_EXTERNAL_PORT The Aria2 port which exposed to public to access to
+  * `ARIA2_EXTERNAL_PORT` The Aria2 port which exposed to public to access to
-  * PUID Bind Linux UID into container which means you can use non `root` user to manage downloaded files, default UID is `1000`
+  * `PUID` Bind Linux UID into container which means you can use non `root` user to manage downloaded files, default UID is `1000`
-  * PGID Bind Linux GID into container, default GID is 1000
+  * `PGID` Bind Linux GID into container, default GID is 1000
-  * RPC_SECRET The Aria2 RPC secret token
+  * `RPC_SECRET` The Aria2 RPC secret token
-  * DOMAIN The domain you'd like to bind, when domain is a `https://` thing, then auto TLS feature will be enabled
+  * `DOMAIN` The domain you'd like to bind, when domain is a `https://` thing, then auto TLS feature will be enabled
+  * `RCLONE_CONFIG_BASE64` Inject and config Rclone through `base64` string, which is the only way to use Rclone on Heroku.
+Please use `cat /app/conf/rclone.conf | base64` or any base64 online tools such as [this](https://www.base64encode.org/) to encode your `rclone.conf` as bse64 string.
+Note, you need to set `ENABLE_RCLONE` to true as well.

 ### Supported Volumes